zedlopez/ifm/Examples/StarryVoid.md

 ```

-For the contrasting case of a space that is nested inside another place and is not its own room – say a stall at an open-air market, or a rowboat on a lake – see the example "Tamed".
+For the contrasting case of a space that is nested inside another place and is not its own room – say a stall at an open-air market, or a rowboat on a lake – see the example [Tamed].